Spirit Bear

 Latest News

-- The Spirit Bear and Children Make History exhibit is currently showing at The Exploration Place in Prince George until October 15.
+- The Spirit Bear and Children Make History exhibit made its grand opening at The Exploration Place in Prince George.

 - The Spirit Bear Virtual School hosts a curriculum and learning guides for the Caring Society's campaigns, videos featuring educators with experience in reconciliation and social justice education, and links to many other resources to support your teaching and learning.